Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Salary JV

 Salary JV stands for Salary Journal Voucher.
-In India, it is a document that is used in accounting to record and track all salary-related transactions for an organization.
+In India, it is a document that is used in accounting to record and track all salary-related transactions for an organisation.

 A Salary JV contains details of the total amount of salary paid to employees during a given period, as well as any deductions made from their salaries such as taxes, insurance premiums, provident fund contributions and other statutory payments.